I’ve read that furniture stores double the price they paid the manufacturer before they sell to their customers.

 Is it possible to buy direct from furniture factories?

-Factories that sell to retail stores will not sell to individuals.
+Factories that sell to retail stores will rarely sell to individuals.

 But there are many small furniture shops and individual artisans and craftspeople who will.